tmacwill/understanding-computers/4-memory.markdown

 However, SSDs are generally more expensive than HDDs, so with the same amount of money, you can buy a larger-capacity HDD than you can an SSD.
 So, those gains in performance, power, and durability come at a cost.
 Looks like there really is no such thing as a free lunch.
 But hey, even if your hard drive can hold a terabyte of data, do you really _use_ all of that space?
 Questions like these are important to ask when purchasing a new computer, as we'll do in the next section!

 As you might expect, an SSD works very differently than an HDD.
 Most SSDs store data using **NAND flash memory**, which is also used by USB flash drives (aka "thumb drives") and camera memory cards.
 Flash memory stores data using a large grid of cells, each composed of two **transistors**, or small electrical components that can allow or block the flow of current.
 We're still using binary to represent data, and in this case, a 1 is represented by the flow of current, and a 0 is represented by the blockage of current.
 Current flows freely on a blank portion of an SSD drive, which represents a series of 1s.
 When a write operation is performed, some of those 1s will be flipped to 0s by sending a precise voltage to the **control gate**, one of the two transistors in a cell.
-This transfers electrons to **floating gate**, the other transister in each cell, which gives cells a positive charge and blocks the flow of current.
+This voltage will transfer electrons to the **floating gate**, the other transister in each cell, which gives cells a positive charge and blocks the flow of current.
 Reading data, then, is as simple as sending current through a series of cells and determining where flow was blocked, which represents a series of 0s and 1s.
 This method of storing data does have its drawbacks, though.
 Each cell can be changed a fixed number of times before it no longer functions, so some effort must be put into ensuring writes distributed across the drive rather than concentrated in a particular section.

 Alrighty, we've now seen several different types of memory and storage.
 Let's now recap how these various types of storage relate to each other.
 The registers on the CPU are the smallest and fastest, followed by the processor caches like the L1 cache and L2 cache.
 RAM is both the largest-capacity and slowest-to-access form of short-term memory.
 HDDs, which consist of platters read using fast-moving heads, and SSDs, which have no moving parts at all, are used for long-term storage, and thus have much higher capacity, but are also much slower to access.
 Here's a visual representation of a computer's memory hierarchy.